Skip Ribbon Commands

 Under the GPFirst programme, most patients will be able to save costs and receive appropriate care at participating GP clinics in a timely manner.

 If you have mild to moderate medical conditions, receiving treatment from your GP will cost you less as compared to going to the emergency department.
-If you are referred to the emergency department after assessment by your GP, you will receive a $50 subsidy on the prevailing attendance fee at the CGH, SKH, KTPH, NUH, NTFGH emergency departments or UCC @ Admiralty.
+If you are referred to the Emergency Department (ED) / Urgent Care Centre (UCC) after assessment by your GP, you will be prioritised over non-emergency cases and receive $50 subsidy on the prevailing attendance fee at the EDs of CGH, KTPH, NTFGH, NUH, SKH, SGH, TTSH or AH UCC and UCC @ Admiralty.

-Will the participating hospitals’ emergency departments and UCC reject patients if they have been referred inappropriately?
+Will the participating hospitals’ Emergency Department (ED) and Urgent Care Centre (UCC) reject patients if they have been referred inappropriately?

-No patient will be turned away at the emergency departments or UCC.
-If patients are referred to the emergency department or UCC under GPFirst, the terms and conditions of GPFirst will apply to them, regardless of their medical condition.
+No patient will be turned away at the ED or UCC.
+If patients are referred to the ED or UCC under GPFirst, the Terms and Conditions of GPFirst will apply to them, regardless of their medical condition.

 Is GPFirst applicable to Permanent Residents and Foreigners?

 Yes.
-GPFirst applies to all patients referred to participating acute hospital emergency departments and UCC via participating GP clinics using the GPFirst Referral Form.*
+GPFirst applies to all patients referred to participating acute hospital ED or UCC via participating GP clinics using the original GPFirst Referral Form.*

 Will patients referred by polyclinics enjoy the GPFirst subsidy?